ModelDBRepository/51022/README.md

-# Readme.txt file for the model associated with the papers
+# Readme file for the model associated with the papers

 Amir R, Devor M.
 Electrical excitability of the soma of sensory neurons is required for spike invasion of the soma, but not for through-conduction.
 *Biophys J.* 2003 Apr;84(4):2181-91.

 Amir R, Devor M.
 Extra spike formation in sensory neurons and the disruption of afferent spike patterning.
 *Biophys J.* 2003 Apr;84(4):2700-8.

 Approximate versions of Figures 2 and 3 from the first paper are recreated